 Trend 3: Security

-Today’s apps come with excellent UI/UX topography, but somehow many of them lack in necessary security. developers and app owners have come to realize that focusing on good security is as crucial as the other aspects of the app.
+Today’s apps come with excellent UI/UX topography, but somehow many of them lack the necessary security. developers and app owners have come to realize that focusing on good security is as crucial as other aspects of the app.

 So, security will be one of the top priorities this year, forcing developers to brace up to counter this challenge in the best possible methods they could.

 Trend 4: Accelerated Mobile Pages (AMPs)

 As the net is spreading wider and wider, the attention span and the patience of users is greatly reducing.
 A mobile page taking a few seconds extra can send the viewer flying to other pages that open faster.
 Be it the information in the app, or on the web, developers are scrambling to bring in the new methods to create pages that are nimble and offers information to viewers in the quickest possible ways.